-Awarded as part of a two-stage competition, TCL with Peter Elliott Architecture and Urban Design delivered the Monash Forum.
+Awarded as part of a two-stage competition, this project was designed and delivered by TCL with Peter Elliott Architecture and Urban Design.

 The design of the Forum, Monash Clayton’s premier ceremonial space, was based around three key moves: to edit out compromised elements; re-establish the fundamental structures of the space; and then insert new elements.